GSA/sinwebapp/docs/SETUP.md

 ## Quickstart Pointers

-1. After logging into the <i>cf cli</i> and making changes to the code, use <i>/scripts/push-to-cf.sh</i> to install and build the application properly before pushing to the cloud.
-The Angular Frontend needs rebuilt and the artifacts deployed to the cloud in order for changes in code to be reflected in the deployment.
+1. After logging into the <i>cf cli</i> and making changes to the code, use <i>/scripts/push-to-cf.sh</i> to install dependencies and build the application properly before pushing to the cloud.
+This is done because the Angular Frontend needs rebuilt and the artifacts deployed to the cloud in order for changes in code to be reflected in the deployment.
+This script contains the commands to build the Angular frontend and push to the cloud.

 2. <i>docker-compose up</i> will create a local image of the application and run it on a container exposed at <i>localhost:8000</i>.
-Use <i>docker-compose down</i> to remove the containers running the application locally.
+It will link to a <b>postgres</b> database over a Docker network on port 5432.
+Use <i>docker-compose down</i> to remove the containers running the application through Docker Compose.

 ## Prerequisites